mpv-player/mpv/README.md

 mpv is based on mplayer2, which in turn is based on the original MPlayer (also called mplayer, mplayer-svn, mplayer1).
-Many changes have been made, a large part of which is incompatible or completely changed how the player behaves.
-Although there are still many similarities to its ancestors, mpv should generally be treated as a completely different program.
+Many changes have been made, many of which are incompatible or completely changed how the player behaves.
+Although there are still many similarities to its ancestors, mpv should generally be treated as a completely separate program.

 mpv was forked because we wanted to modernize MPlayer.
 This includes removing cruft (including features which stopped making sense 10 years ago),